 Artist Chris Johanson is pleased to present the third annual Quiet Music Festival of Portland celebrating soothecore, a new dimension of emotional, vibrant, and low volume music honoring of the quiet act of listening.
-The two-day event opens on Friday, May 31 through Saturday, June 1, 2013 at local arts and cultural organization Disjecta and is made possible with support from Generic Surplus.
+The two-day event opens on at local arts and cultural organization Disjecta and is made possible with support from Generic Surplus.

 As Chris told us, "This festival will make you have a good dream.
 This is the type of festival where if you accidentally did psychedelics and started to have a bad trip, you would move right on over to a good trip because the situation is so pleasant.
 This is the type of festival where the music is so inviting that the music feels like your favorite blanket or health food drink."

 Tickets are available at disjecta.org.Showcasing a new era of “ear love” for its growing circle of friends, the Quiet Music Festival of Portland will feature a variety of performances interpreting low volume, deep-sonic meditations.
 Many favorite artists from across the country will be returning to the festival as well as new ones to discover — all who have created performances exclusively for the event.
 Johanson adds, “This year’s lineup will kiss people’s ears,” and highlights include: